Sv443/TamperTubePlus/README.md

   - Fix adblock and add it again
   - Display video tags in the description
   - Quick bookmark a video to watch it later
+  - Translate the video title and description to your selected language